Direct Marketing Commission - Enforcing Higher Industry Standards

 If you have experienced unsatisfactory levels of customer service, you can complain to the DMC using our online complaints form.

-If the company you are complaining about is not a member of the DMA, you can complain to the Advertising Standards Authority (ASA) if the matter relates to issues such as order fulfilment or use of data that are covered under their Advertising Codes.
+If the company you are complaining about is not a member of the DMA, you can complain to the Advertising Standards Authority (ASA) if the matter relates to issues such as order fulfilment or use of data that is covered under their Advertising Codes or you can contact Trading Standards for further advice.

 Opting out from unwanted emails